Hilton-Chan/COMP2113-Group-146/README.md

 File input/output (e.g., for loading/saving game status)

-  - Saving the board state into a gamefile.txt, and allowing the player to load their gamefile in the game menu or during the game
+  - Saving the board state into a gamefile.txt, and allowing the player to load their gamefile in the game menu or during the game.
+If no gamefile exists when loading the board state, the program immediately terminates and asks the player to restart the game

 Program codes in multiple files